 - Art.
 1. Any item that goes entirely around the head, such as headbands or hair control devices, shall: - a.
-Be a single nonabrasive and unadorned item made of cloth, elastic, fiber, soft leather, pliable plastic, or rubber; - b.
-Be a single solid color of white, black, beige, or any color contained in the game jersey; - c.
+Be a single non-abrasive and unadorned item made of cloth, elastic, fiber, soft leather, pliable plastic or rubber; - b.
+Be a single solid color, similar to the dominant color of the game jersey, black, white or beige; - c.
 Be not wider than 2 inches; - d.
 Bear one manufacturer's logo or one institutional logo/mascot that shall meet the restrictions of Rule 1-25.2.
 The logo shall appear only once; and - e.
-Exclude hard items including, but not limited to, barrettes, beads, and bobby pins. - Art.
+Exclude hard items including, but not limited to, barrettes, beads and bobby pins. - Art.
 2. Wristbands shall meet the same restrictions as headbands as stated in Rule 1-24.1. - Art.
-3. Wristbands and headbands shall be uniform with each other for the entire team. - Art.
-4. The use of an arm sleeve, knee sleeve and lower leg sleeve is permissible.
+3. Wristbands and headbands shall be uniform with each other and for the entire team. - Art.
+4. The use of an arm sleeve, knee sleeve and/or lower leg sleeve is permissible.
 These sleeves must be of a solid color.
-The arm sleeve may be white, black, beige, or any color contained in the game jersey, and the same color must be worn by teammates.
-The sleeves on the leg (knee or lower leg) may be white, black, beige, or any color contained in the game jersey, and the same color must be worn by teammates.
-One institutional logo or mascot meeting the restrictions of Rule 1-25.2 may appear on an arm sleeve, knee sleeve, or leg sleeve.
+The arm sleeve may be black, white, beige or any color contained in the jersey, and the same color must be worn by teammates.
+The sleeves on the leg (knee or lower leg) may be black, white, beige or the color of the game shorts, and the same color must be worn by teammates.
+One institutional logo or mascot, meeting the restrictions of Rule 1-25.2 may appear on an arm sleeve, knee sleeve or leg sleeve.